Ngonal/Networking-Lab-Portfolio/README.md

 Content is structured using the **`TCP/IP 5-layer Internet model`**, with each example categorized by the highest layer it meaningfully engages.
 Labs/Projects are further aligned to common IT lifecycle scenarios, including **provisioning**, **maintenance**, and **troubleshooting**.

-A mix of simulators, emulators, and hypervisors is used based on scenario complexity, balancing accessibility with realistic system behavior.
+A variety of simulators, emulators, and hypervisors is used based on scenario complexity, balancing accessibility with realistic system behavior.
 Software utilized includes, but is not limited to:
 <p align="center">
   <table align="center">
     <tr>